OmarMiniesy/Notes/Windows/Windows OS/Portable Executable (PE).md

 The first 2 headers are:
 1. *DOS Header*: This has the file type.
 It has the magic bytes `4D 5A` which translate to `MZ` in ASCII for `.exe` files, and it allows tools to recognize the file as an executable.
 	- The last value stored here is the `e_lfanew` and it has the address of where the *IMAGE_NT_HEADERS* start.
 2. *DOS Stub*: This prints the message `This program cannot be run in DOS mode` if it is run in DOS.
 This is its only use.
+Can be modified by malware to include a hidden message.
+	- Can be easily viewed using `strings`.

 *IMAGE_NT_HEADERS*:
 1. *PE File Header*: This marks the start of the PE format, and it contains the file format, the *signature* and *file header*, and other important headers.